iay/shibboleth-build-docker/README.md

 ## Build Your Own Environments

-If you are unable to use the pre-built environments for whatever reason, you will need to perform a local build of the container image or images you want to use.
+If you are unable to use the pre-built environments for whatever reason, or just want to use the most recent base images, you will need to perform a local build of the container image or images you want to use.
 Note that images built in this way will be specific to your Docker host's architecture.